jorgemarpa/repo-template/README.md

 ```
 poetry run mkdocs new .
 ```
-This will create the configuration file and docs folder to add to oue page.
+This will create the configuration file and docs folder to add to our page.

 To build the documentation as a page we use:
 ```